RushiGong/CustomModelGenerator/README.md

 *default:* The minimum functions should be loaded from  **[`template_functions.json`](./template_functions.json)**.

 ### parameters_functions
-The ```parameters_functions``` is intended to define the functions for new parameters in the thermodynamic model, you could provide information including parameter name, attributes, corresponding keyword defined in the database, and other comments for the parameter.
+The ```parameters_functions``` is intended to define the functions for new parameters in the custom model, you could provide information including parameter name, attributes, corresponding keyword defined in the database, and other comments for the parameter.

 #### parameter
 Define the name of the new parameter.